Quickstart

 - A Macrometa account with sufficient permissions to create collections.

-Step 1: Create a collection
+Step 1: Create a document collection

 - On the side menu, click Data > Collections.